By |Last Updated: September 18th, 2025|9 min read|Categories: Data Exfiltration|

 Behavioral Red Flags to Monitor

-There are several warning signs that can indicate data leakage that can be identified with the right technology.
+There are several warning signs that can indicate data leakage, which can often be identified with the right technology.
 These involve comprehensive monitoring of a business’ systems, particularly endpoints, for any unusual behavior patterns.
+Some common red flags that these tools look for include:

 • Repeated failed attempts to log in to an account